Cavalier King Charles Spaniel

 - Coat Color

-Their coat colors come in four options: tricolor (black, white and tan), black and tan, Blenheim (chestnut and white) or ruby.
+Cavalier King Charles Spaniel colors come in four options: tricolor (black, white, and tan), black and tan, Blenheim (chestnut and white), or ruby.
+Ruby Cavalier King Charles Spaniels are a rich red.

 - Tail